Learn about our upcoming Spring Peer Support training here!

-Mission: To empower military veterans to grow food, communities, and each other.
+We empower veterans to cultivate purpose and belonging by growing food, community and each other.

 The core of our mission is to end isolation though creating purpose and belonging.
 We strive to accomplish this by growing food, community, and each other.

 These are the three pillars of our organization; food, community, and each other.

 We grow food, literally, out on our organic farm in Lynden, Washington and our outpost farm on Greenbank Whidbey Island, WA.
 You can come join us on our farm during our weekly drop-in volunteer days (Monday, Wednesday, and Friday).
 The majority of our food is donated to the Bellingham Food Bank with the rest given to volunteers and interns.